Compatibility of Generalized Noisy Qubit Measurements

-It is important to notice that this is precisely the post-measurement state of Bob's qubit when Alice performs the actual measurement $\{A_{i|a}\}_i$ on the Werner state with $\eta=1/2$ and obtains outcome $i$:
+Suppose Alice performs her measurement $\{A_{i|a}\}_i$ on the Werner state with $\eta=1/2$ and obtains outcome $i$.
+After doing so, Bob's qubit is precisely in the (unnormalized) post-measurement state:

+It is now important to recognize that this state can be simulated with the same techniques as before, due to the duality of states and measurements.
+More precisely, consider the following protocol: \begin{enumerate} \item $\lam \in \mathbb{R}^3$ is a normalized vector, drawn randomly from the unit radius sphere $S_2$ (according to the Haar measure).
+Alice knows the vector $\lam$.
+Bob's system is in the pure qubit state $\rho_{\lam}={\big(\mathds{1} + \vec{\lambda}\cdot\vec{\sigma}\big)/2}$. \item Alice chooses her POVM with operators $A_{i|a}=p_i(\mathds{1} + \vec{a}_i \cdot \vec{\sigma})/2$.
+Now, she applies precisely the same steps as in the previous protocol for the given values of $p_i$, vectors $-\vai$ ("-" to account for the anticorrelations in the singlet), and $\lam$.
+Namely, she chooses a suitable frame and produces her outcome $i$ according to the conditional probabilities $p(i|-a,\lam)$ in Eq.~\eqref{condprob}.
+(The "-" in $-a$ accounts for the "-" in $-\vai$.) \item Bob chooses his POVM with elements $B_{j|b}$ and performs a quantum measurement on his state $\rho_{\lam}$. \end{enumerate}

+The distribution of the state $\rho_{\lam}$, namely $\frac{1}{8\pi}\big(\mathds{1} + \vec{\lambda}\cdot\vec{\sigma}\big)$, is the same expression as the one for the parent POVM in Eq.~\eqref{parentPOVM} (up to a factor of $2$ since states and measurements are normalized differently).
+Hence, if we sum over all the states where Alice outputs $i$, she samples precisely the state $p_i \big(\mathds{1} - \vec{a}_i \cdot \vec{\sigma}/2\big)/4$ (analog to $A^{1/2}_{i|a}=p_i(\mathds{1} + \vec{a}_i \cdot \vec{\sigma}/2)/2$ before).
+This matches exactly the expression in Eq.~\eqref{postmeasu}.
 Intuitively speaking, there is no difference for Bob's qubit if Alice performs the protocol above or performs the measurement on the actual Werner state for $\eta =1/2$.
-Therefore, when Bob applies his POVM, the resulting statistic becomes the same in both cases.
-Hence, the protocol above simulates the statistics of arbitrary local POVMs on the state $\rho^{1/2}_{W}$ in a local way.
+Therefore, when Bob applies his POVM, the resulting statistics are the same in both cases.
+Hence, the protocol above simulates the statistics of arbitrary POVMs applied to the state $\rho^{1/2}_{W}$ in a local way:\footnote{In the protocol, it seems that we need quantum resources to simulate the statistics.
+However, we can also assume that $\lam$ is known to both and then Bob can output $j$ with probability $p(j|b,\lam)=\tr[B_{j|b}\ \rho_{\lam}]$ using his knowledge of $\lam$ and his measurement operators $B_{j|b}$.}